apache/bloodhound-core/README.md

 Quit the server with CONTROL-C.
 ```

-Currently there is not much to see at the specified location.
+Currently, there is not much to see at the specified location.
 More work has
 been done on the core API.
 The following views may be of interest as you
 explore: